Nicolasg7777/AIAgentBotForWebsite/GOOGLE-CALENDAR-SETUP.md

-# Google Calendar Integration Setup Guide
+# Google Calendar Integration Setup Guide - Service Account (Simple)

-This guide walks you through setting up Google Calendar integration for automatic meeting event creation.
+This guide walks you through setting up Google Calendar integration using a Service Account - the easiest method!

 ## What This Does